Envira Gallery Documentation

 [envira-album-dynamic id="tags-featured-galleries"]

-Just add this shortcode to your page and remember to change the name each time you want to use this type of shortcode.
+A: You can use the Albums Addon to create a dynamic album that pulls your latest galleries.
+Just add this shortcode to your page, and remember to change the name each time you want to use this type of shortcode.

 [envira-album-dynamic id="custom=pulllatest5gals" limit="4" orderby="date" order="desc"]

 A: Absolutely!
-You would need to add a bit more to the shortcode to specify the image ID from the step above, but you would also need to specify each URL for each image (in order) like this example:
+You’ll need to add a bit more to the shortcode to specify the image ID from the step above, and you’ll need to specify each URL for each image (in order), like this example:

 [envira-gallery-dynamic id="custom-id-external-links-123" images="5272,5271,5270" external="https://www.apple.com/itunes/,https://www.shopdisney.com/,http://amazon.com"]